 Rodgers joined the Bears after six years (2009-14) with the Denver Broncos.
 He was part of a staff that saw the team make four consecutive postseason appearances from 2011-14, including an appearance in Super Bowl XLVIII following the 2013 season.
 Over his three years (2012-14) as the defensive line coach, Rodgers' unit helped the Broncos defense lead the NFL in rushing yards allowed per game (90.8).
 In 2012, defensive end Elvis Dumervil was named to his third-career Pro Bowl as the front helped the defense record a league-leading 52 sacks.
 Rodgers began his NFL coaching career as a coaching assistant for Denver in 2009 and was a defensive quality control coach from 2010-11.

 Rodgers is an alumnus of Westlake High School, the same program that legendary Saints signal-caller Drew Brees came from.
-He started 15 games at quarterback at Indiana University from 1996-98, before transferring to Missouri State in 1999.
-Rodgers was named team captain and the team's Most Valuable Player in his one season at Missouri State where he set a number of school single-season passing records.
-Rodgers earned a bachelor's degree from Indiana before working as a recruiting assistant at Ohio State University in 2000.
+He started 15 games at quarterback at Indiana University from 1996-98 before transferring to Missouri State in 1999.
+Rodgers was named team captain and the team's Most Valuable Player in his one season at Missouri State, where he set a number of school single-season passing records.
+Rodgers earned his bachelor's degree from Indiana before working as a recruiting assistant at Ohio State University in 2000.

 Rodgers entered the coaching ranks as a graduate assistant at LSU from 2001-02.
 He spent his first season working with the offensive staff, as the 2001 Tigers won the Southeastern Conference and defeated Illinois in the Sugar Bowl.
 Rodgers then assisted the defensive staff in 2002 before moving to Dodge City (Kan.)
 Community College in 2003 as passing game coordinator, quarterbacks coach and wide receivers coach.
 Following one season at Dodge City, Rodgers returned to Missouri State, spending the 2004 season as quarterbacks coach.
-He then coached the position for two seasons (2005-06) at Stephen F. Austin and, in his final stop before the NFL, coached wide receivers from 2007-08 at Iowa State.
+He then coached the position for two seasons at Stephen F. Austin (2005-06) and, in his final stop before the NFL, coached wide receivers at Iowa State (2007-08).

 Rodgers and his wife, Melissa, have three children.
-His brother, Jeff, is assistant head coach/special teams coordinator for the Arizona Cardinals.
-The two coached together for four seasons (2011-14) with Denver and three seasons (2015-17) with Chicago.
+His brother, Jeff, is the special teams coordinator for the Buffalo Bills.
+The two coached together for four seasons with Denver (2011-14) and three seasons with Chicago (2015-17).

 PLAYING CAREER: Indiana, 1996-98; Missouri State, 1999.